physcip/cups_quota/README.md

 This is a small Python script to be used as a deamon to enact printing quotas for CUPS.
 It tracks CUPS' _page_log_ and maintains a SQLite database to store the printed pages for each user.
-You can supply an external command to take away printer access from a user when the page quota is reached.
+Printer access is denied by adding users to a special user group in a remote LDAP directory.

 The script handles log rotations properly.
 The timezone information in the log's time information is not currently taken into account.